maruyama-lab-design/CDACHIE/README.md

 ## Abstract
 This repository contains the code for the paper "CDACHIE: Chromatin Domain Annotation by Integrating Chromatin Interaction and Epigenomic Data with Contrastive Learning".

+CDACHIE (Chromatin Domain Annotation using Contrastive learning for Hi-C and Epigenomic data) makes chromatin domain annotations from Hi-C and epigenomic data.
-CDACHIE is a contrastive learning-based framework that generates representative vectors for both Hi-C and epigenomic data, effectively aligning vectors corresponding to the same genomic bin to enhance the integration of these complementary data types.
-By applying $K$-means clustering to the concatenated vectors, we effectively identify distinct chromatin domain types.
+First, this method generates representative vectors for both Hi-C and epigenomic data, effectively aligning vectors corresponding to the same genomic bin.
+Second, $K$-means clustering to the concatenated vectors outputs distinct chromatin domain types.

 ## Installation
 1. Clone the repository